tact-lang/pitaya/docs/SPECIFICATION.md

 These commands provide visibility without magic.
 Users control their runs explicitly.

 The philosophy: preserve work through session continuity, but require explicit decisions about recovery.
 No surprising automatic behaviors.

+## 7.8 Snapshot Atomicity

+All snapshots MUST be written atomically using a temp-file-then-rename pattern to avoid partial/corrupt files:

+- Primary snapshot: `orchestrator_state/<run_id>/state.json`
+- Duplicate snapshot (for convenience and multi-UI): `logs/<run_id>/state.json`

+Both MUST be written via a temporary file (e.g., `state.json.tmp`) and then `rename()`d to the final path so readers never observe partial JSON.
+Readers SHOULD prefer the primary snapshot but MAY fall back to the duplicate if the primary is missing.

 ## 7.5 Results and Reporting